Parallel surface defects, Hecke operators, and quantum Hitchin system: From branes to boundaries and defects

 Since the M-theory is a uplift of the IIA theory, it is tempting to apply a T-duality to our IIB setup for the gauge origami.
 An obstruction to the simplest application of T-duality is the $\O$-background associated to the isometry of $X$; If we would keep the mostly refined $\Omega$-background with three independent parameters, all the two-planes have to be viewed as a cigar, namely, a circle fibration over a semi-infinite line to keep the $U(1)^3$ isometry.
 Then T-dualization can only be performed along these circle fibers, where we must carefully take account for the effect of the fibration at the tip of the cigar.

-To apply the T-duality in a simple manner, we will unrefine our $\O$-background, setting $\ve_3 = 0$ and leaving only two independent parameters ($\ve_1+ \ve_2 + \ve_4 = 0$).
-Then we can compactify the complex plane $\BC_3$ to a cylinder, T-dualizing along its circle $x^4$.
-The $m$-centered Taub-NUT space is dualized to $m$ NS5-branes which are separated along the circle $x^4$, while the $N$ D3-branes become $N$ D4-branes stretched between those NS5-branes along the $x^4$-direction.
+To apply the T-duality in a simple manner, we will unrefine our $\O$-background so that the $\O$-background parameter associated with the rotation of the circle fiber of the Taub-NUT space is turned off, leaving only two independent parameters.
+T-dualizing along the circle fiber, the $m$-centered Taub-NUT space is dualized to $m$ NS5-branes which are separated along the circle $x^4$ \cite{Tong:2002rq,Witten:2009xu}, while the $N$ D3-branes become $N$ D4-branes stretched between those NS5-branes along the $x^4$-direction (see the first two rows in table \ref{table:twM} and table \ref{table:spacetime}).
 We recognize this is precisely the well-known IIA brane setup realizing the very same $\EN=2$ gauge theory that we obtained in the IIB gauge origami setting, on the non-compact part of the worldvolume of the D4-branes \cite{Witten1997}.
-The only modification made here is subjecting it to the $\O$-background associated to the $U(1)^2 \subset SU(3) $ isometry of $\BC_{\ve_1} \times \BC_{\ve_2} \times \BC_{\ve_4}$, which can now be treated as a local Calabi-Yau threefold.
+The only modification made here is subjecting it to the $\O$-background associated with the $U(1)^2 \subset SU(3) $ isometry of $\BC_{\ve_1} \times \BC_{\ve_2} \times \BC_{\ve_4}$, which can now be treated as a local Calabi-Yau threefold.

 This IIA brane setup naturally uplifts to the M-theory with the M-theory circle $x^{10}$, in which both D4-branes and NS5-branes become M5-branes.
 The $m$ M5-branes from NS5-branes are local on the torus of $x^4$ and $x^{10}$.
 The positions of these M5-branes on the torus determine the complexified gauge couplings ($\th$-angles and gauge couplings) in the point of view of the $\EN=2$ gauge theory.
 We will call the locations of the M5-branes on $\EC$ \textit{marked points}.
 In the cohomology of the preserved supercharge (the $\Omega$-deformed Donaldson-Witten supercharge \cite{Nekrasov:2002qd} in the $\EN=2$ theory point of view), the dependence on the complexified gauge couplings is only holomorphic.
 In this sense, the uplift from IIA to M-theory is \textit{holomorphic}, allowing us to view the torus of $x^4$ and $x^{10}$ as a Riemann surface \cite{Gaiotto:2009hg}.
-This is precisely the Riemann surface $\EC$ associated to our $\EN=2$ theory viewed as a theory of class $\CalS$ \cite{gai1}.
+This is precisely the Riemann surface $\EC$ associated with our $\EN=2$ theory viewed as a theory of class $\CalS$ \cite{gai1}.